-The most important food species in Japan are Nori (Porphyra species), Kombu (Laminaria species), and Wakame (Undaria pinnatifida).
-In the west, seaweed is largely regarded as a health food and, although there has been an upsurge of interest in seaweed as food in the last 20 years, it is unlikely that seaweed consumption there will ever be more than a fraction of the Japanese.
+The most important food species in Japan are Nori (Porphyra species), Kombu (Laminaria and Saccharina species), and Wakame (Undaria pinnatifida).
+In the west, seaweed is largely regarded as a health food and, while there has been an upsurge of interest in seaweed as food in the last 20 years, it is unlikely that seaweed consumption there will ever be more than a fraction of the Japanese.

 Regulations for the gathering of Palmaria palmata (dulse, dillisk), a red seaweed, are mentioned in the Icelandic sagas of the 10th century.
 This edible seaweed has been used also in Ireland and Scotland for an evenlong time.
 Laver (Porphyra) has been eaten in Wales since at least A.D.
 1600 (see below).
-Chondrus crispus (Irish Moss) was recommended as a health remedy in Ireland at the beginning of the 19th century (Mitchell & Guiry 1983), and its use would appear to be unknown before this.
+Chondrus crispus (Irish Moss) was recommended as a health remedy in Ireland at the beginning of the 19th century (Mitchell & Guiry 1983), but its use would appear to be unknown before this.
 Various red algae have been used in the Mediterranean as sources of dying agents and as anthelmintic and other health remedies since pre-Christian times (Stein & Borden 1984).

 Nori (Japanese), known in Chinese as haidai and in Korea as kim or gim, is now an almost universal name in nutrition for various edible seaweed species of the red alga Porphyra including most notably P. yezoensis and P. tenera.
 Since the 17th century Japanese fishermen have planted either bamboo or brushwood ("hibi") in shallow waters to increase the substratum for nori.
 The hibi were placed in rocky areas in the autumn where the Porphyra spores settled and were then moved to sandy areas for the growth of the leafy plants in the winter.
 The discovery, in 1949, of the filamentous Conchocelis-phase in the life history of Porphyra umbilicalis by the British phycologist, Kathleen Drew (Drew, 1949), led to the seeding of ropes from artificially-cultivated Conchocelis-phases.
 In 1977, some 300,000 t wet weight of Porphyra spp. were harvested in Japan and the production volume increased by 25% per annum in the 1970s.
 Nori is sold in sheets that may be toasted to give a green colour and then flaked and added to sauces, soups and broths.
 Sometimes it is just soaked and eaten.
 Small, dry nori sheets are used to wrap cold rice balls, which make a popular lunch-time snack for Japanese children.
 The food value of nori lies in its high protein content (25-35% of dry weight), vitamins and mineral salts, especially iodine.
 Its vitamin C content is about 1.5 times that of oranges and 75% of the protein and carbohydrates are digestible by humans, which is very high for seaweeds.
 Nori sheets (right) are used in many sushi dishes, for rice balls and as a topping or condiment for various noodle and other dishes.

-Laverbread (probably mainly Porphyra dioica and P. purpurea) is picked on the rugged coastline of Wales from rocks when the tide has gone out.
-Laverbread has an excellent nutritional content, mainly of protein, carbohydrate, vitamin B, B2, A and C and lots of trace elements and minerals, most prominent of these is iodine.
-Another plus is that they are low in calories and re suitable for the ever-increasing vegetarian market.
-Walk into any health shop in Wales and you will find it in tablet form and tinned.
-When the seaweed arrives at the welsh factories, it is inspected and goes through a series of washes.
+Laverbread (mostly Porphyra dioica) is picked on the coast of Wales from intertidal rocks and is known in Welsh as 'bara lawr'.
+It has an excellent nutritional content, mainly protein, some carbohydrate, vitamins A, B, B2 and C and lots of trace elements and minerals, the most prominent of which is iodine.
+Another plus is that it islow in calories and very suitable for vegetarians of all kinds.
+Walk into any health shop in Wales and you will find it in tablet form or tinned.
+When the seaweed arrives at the Welsh factories, it is inspected and goes through a series of washes.
 It is then cooked for several hours with only a little salt added; this produces a very dark, dense spinach-like purée.
 You can buy laverbread online here.

 Many chefs are discovering the culinary assets of laverbread, adding new dimensions to their repertoires.
-Traditionally, it has been enjoyed very simply spread on thin toast with oatmeal or malted vinegar and accompanied by fried or grilled welsh cured bacon.
-More recent it has been served with pasta dishes, in spicy batter with mushrooms, and seafood pizzas.
+Traditionally, it has been enjoyed very simply spread on thin toast with oatmeal or malted vinegar, and accompanied by fried or grilled Welsh-cured bacon.
+More recently it has been served with pasta dishes, in spicy batter with mushrooms, and seafood pizzas.